4.2 Caries Detection Support and Recording

 Why is an overlapped bitewing contact a caries-detection problem?

-Which record detail is most important when documenting a suspected caries location as directed?
+Which record detail is most important when documenting a suspected caries location as directed by the dentist?